collective/collective.developermanual/source/getstarted/index.rst

 --------------

 Plone is developed in :doc:`Python </getstarted/python>` programming language.
 You should master Python basics before you can efficiently customize Plone.
+If you are very new to Python, Plone or software development generally it is suggested that you read `Professional Plone 4 Development book <https://plone.org/documentation>`_ before you attempt to develop your own solutions.

 Plone runs on the top of `Zope 2 application server <zope2.zope.org/>`_ meaning that one Zope 2 server process can contain and host several Plone sites.
 Plone also uses Zope 3 components.
 Zope 3 is not upgrade for Zope 2,